CartoDB/mobile-sdk/doc/getting_started.md

 @implementation ViewController

 - (void)loadView {
-  // The initial step: register your license.
+  // 1.
+The initial step: register your license.
-  // This must be done before using MapView
+  // **Note:** This must be done before using MapView [NTMapView registerLicense:@"YOUR_LICENSE_KEY"];
-  [NTMapView registerLicense:@"YOUR_LICENSE_KEY"];
   [super loadView];
 }